nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/plotter.rst

 You can further customise the **density plot** by using:

     - ``--with_edges`` argument to visualise the distribution on the plot area
-    - ``--n_bins`` to define the number of bins to display in the histogram plot, first element corresponds to the X axis and the second to the Y axis
+    - ``--n_bins`` to define the number of bins to display in the histogram plot, first element corresponds to the X axis and the second to the Y axis.
+If only one value is provided, it will be applied to both axes.
     - ``--n_levels`` to adjust the number of levels shown on the plot area.

 Finally, the Nostrum Biodiscovery **logo** can be hidden by using ``--hide_logo`` argument.